Brexit: UK to restart trade talks with EU after threatening to quit | DW | 21.10.2020

-London is ready to return to the negotiating table for "intensive" talks, after the EU's Michel Barnier called for a compromise.
+London is once again ready for "intensive" Brexit talks, after EU's top negotiator called for a compromise.
+At the same time, EU Council head Charles Michel warned the UK: "You can't have your cake and eat it too."

 Brussels and London have "re-established" a basis for Brexit talks on Wednesday following an apparent impasse last week, the UK's chief negotiator David Frost said on Twitter.

-Note: This article has been amended to show it was European Council chief Charles Michel who said "You can't have your cake and eat it too" when discussing the UK's stance.
-A previous version of this story wrongly attributed this quote to EU negotiator Michel Barnier.
-DW apologizes for the error.